-Root opening is the little gap between two separate base metal to make root pass (the first pass in welding butt joint where you purposely allow some burn through to fill the other side of the weld joint) possible.
-Although it’s so hard to manipulate the size to be precise during the fitting process, this symbol is still applicable in the smaller welding scale.
+Root opening is the little gap between two separate base metals to make root pass (the first pass in welding butt joint where you purposely allow some burn through to fill the other side of the weld joint) possible.
+Although it’s so hard to manipulate the size to be precise during the fitting process, this symbol is still applicable on the smaller welding scale.

 ANGLE OF BEVEL (A).

 The shape of the bevel would form an angle that can be manipulated for better joint quality.
-Because the angle is too small, it will not allow the welder to have good penetration during welding that will result in incomplete penetration defects and reduce the joint strength.
+Because the angle is too small, it will not allow the welder to have good penetration during welding which will result in incomplete penetration defects and reduce the joint strength.

 Even so, the wider angle doesn’t necessarily mean it’s good, the larger area being chipped off the base metal means that it requires an extra effort to weld, and although the quality of the joint is great, the extra work time doesn’t really worth it.
 The optimum angle would be around 50 – 70 degrees.

 CONTOUR (line above angle).